• It’s Now or Never Sale – Ends Nov 29th!

 1. Eye Strain

-When you wear your new glasses, you might have eye strain issues.
+When you have new worn glasses, you might have eye strain issues.
 This usually happens to everyone.
 Don’t worry, you can get used to new glasses with a short time.
 Eyestrain symptoms can range from sore, tired, burning or itching eyes, to difficulty concentrating and keeping your eyes open.
 However, these are severe cases and you will most likely only experience mild discomfort.

 Man with hand on the head after experiencing eyestrain from new glasses.